Some Properties of Distal Actions on Locally Compact Groups

 \begin{section}{Actions on Compact Groups}

 In this section we discuss actions of semigroups on a compact group.
 Let $(X, {\cal B}, m)$ be a probability space.
-The action of a semigroup of measure preserving transformations $\Ga$ on $X$ is said to be ergodic if for any $\Ga$-invariant set $B\in \cal B$, we have $m(B)=0$ or $1$.
+Recall that the action of a semigroup of measure preserving transformations $\Ga$ on $X$ is said to be {\it ergodic} if for any $\Ga$-invariant set $B\in \cal B$ (that is, $\ap ^{-1}(B)=B$ for all $\ap \in \Ga$), we have $m(B)=0$ or $1$.
 For a compact group $K$ and $\Gamma\subset \Aut(K)$, the $\Ga$-action on the homogeneous space $K/H$ for any closed $\Ga$-invariant subgroup $H$, ergodicity is defined with respect to the $K$-invariant probability measure on $K/H$.

 Throughout this section, let $K$ denote a compact group and let $\Gamma$ denote a topological semigroup acting (continuously) on $K$ by automorphisms.